 Cheap and Fast Transfers

-Sure, there are no Forex fees but there are still fees that has to be paid when a transaction is made.
-If you move funds in bulk from one bank to another, then Bitcoin is a great choice for you as the fees for transferring large funds is considerably cheaper than when you move them through banks.
+Sure, there are no Forex fees, but there are still feels that has to be paid when a transaction is made.
+If you move funds in bulk from one bank to another, then Bitcoin is a great choice for you, as the fees for transferring large funds is considerably cheaper than when you move them through banks.

 Speed is another winning factor for Bitcoin too.
 After you have received at least 6 confirmations, your funds will be ready to be spent on the receiving wallet.

 Confirmations are made through miners, who will do their part to ensure that the user has indeed sent a certain amount of Bitcoin.